zuliani99/ALGTG/README.md

 nmcli con up id VPN-Ca-Foscari
 ```

-Before run the app on the server, change all the path to the relative path: *app/directory/directory/...*
+Before run the app on the server, change all the path to the relative path: *app/directory/directory/...* or *temp_results*

 To download the result plot locally run this commend on a local bash
 ```